vanadium/website/content/designdocs/identity-service.md

 - Solid-line arrows represent HTTPS requests (except one HTTP to localhost).
 - Dotted-line arrows represent Vanadium RPC requests.

-Steps 1 thru 4 in the sequence diagram above result in the [`principal`] tool invocation obtaining a macaroon.
+Steps 1 through  4 in the sequence diagram above result in the [`principal`] tool invocation obtaining a macaroon.

-Steps 5 and 6 exchange that macaroon for a blessing.
+Steps 5 and 6 exchange that macaroon for a user-blessing.

 1. The tool generates a random state parameter `toolState` and starts an HTTP server on `localhost` for receiving the macaroon. `toolURI` denotes the URI